manojkiraneda/manojkiraneda.github.io/_posts/2023-10-19-kernel-code-navigation.md

 /usr/bin/clangd
 ```

 ## Config files

-Below are the config files that would add clang lsp to neovim
+Below are the config files that would add clang lsp to neovim: